 A/C SHAW: It's an Oxford accent.
-It may sound a little posh, but that's just where I grew up.
+That's just where I grew up.

 L/A/C WALDEN: And you gussied it up a bit, didn't you?
 Nothing wrong with that, we all do it.
 Mine was coal-pit Yorkshire once, as thick as pitch.
 Can't get promoted with that kind of jabber.
 Army, eh?
 Fought in the war, did you?